 District staff identified that levels of nitrate in the water produced from the District's well field were increasing in an abnormal trend, as compared to the last 5 years.
-Although the levels of nitrate in the water are below the regulatory maximum contaminant level, the District began the construction of a nitrate treatment system at the District's groundwater treatment facility in 2023.
+Although the levels of nitrate in the water are below the regulatory maximum contaminant level, the District began the construction of a nitrate treatment system at the District's groundwater treatment facility in 2023 and it is now fully operational as of May of 2024.